 - Mix 1/2 tablespoon of baking soda with 1/2 cup of water and a pinch of salt.

-- Patients with low immunity (unbalanced diabetes for example) are predisposed to septicemia which is the spread of infection throughout the body.
+- Patients with low immunity are more prone to sepsis, which involves the infection spreading throughout the body.